What is OFDMA and How Does It Enhance 802.11ax (Wi-Fi 6) Technologies | Extreme Networks

 why-is-ofdma-one-of-the-most-important-features-blog-hero-image

-OFDMA is arguably the most important new feature correlated to 802.11ax.
-As a refresher, OFDMA stands for orthogonal frequency division multiple access.
+OFDMA is arguably the most important feature first introduced with 802.11ax.
+As a refresher, OFDMA stands for orthogonal frequency- division multiple access.
 OFDMA is a multi-user version of OFDM enabling concurrent AP communication (uplink & downlink) with multiple clients by assigning subsets of subcarriers, called Resource Units (RUs) to the individual clients.

-802.11ax uses OFDMA technology for efficient access.
-OFDMA allows multiple users with varying bandwidth needs to be served simultaneously.
-If you look at today’s Wi-Fi as a delivery van which delivers one package on every trip, in comparison, OFDMA divides up the spectrum and allocates it to multiple different users if necessary, akin to a delivery truck which carries packages from different senders on a single trip – which is clearly more efficient from the outset.
+802.11ax (Wi-Fi 6) uses OFDMA technology for efficient access.
+OFDMA allows multiple users with varying needs for bandwidth to be served simultaneously.
+If you look at today’s Wi-Fi as a delivery van which delivers one package on every trip, in comparison, OFDMA is a delivery truck that carries packages from different senders on a single trip—which is clearly more efficient.
+OFDMA divides up the spectrum and allocates it to multiple different users.
+OFDMA is also supported in Wi-Fi 6E and Wi-Fi 7 devices.

 Instead of the traditional unmanaged approach, where users compete with one another to send data in uplink, 802.11ax schedules them so that they don’t clash with each other.
-This managed approach results in better resource utilization and an impressive increase inefficiency.
+This managed approach results in better resource utilization and an impressive increase in efficiency.
 You’ll remember that MAC efficiency drops as station density increases and when short packets are transmitted –which leads to an increase in contention, collision, IFS, and preambles.
-OFDMA get multiple clients into a single package— along with multiple preambles, block ACKs, etc.
+OFDMA gets multiple clients into a single package— along with multiple preambles, block ACKs, etc. These optimizations can increase average per-user throughput by four times in dense environments such as airports and stadiums, as found in a 2018 study by Virginia Tech researchers.
+Similarly, a 2025 study done by Ghent University reported a 35% decrease in throughput loss under similar conditions.

-As we wrap up this 802.11ax series, remember that everything I discussed reflects items in the draft standard.
-This technology will take some time to mature and over the next few months, we will post updates as necessary.
-802.11ax will become the new default standard, making networks smarter and more efficient.
+As we wrap up this 802.11ax series, remember that everything I discussed reflects items in the draft standard, making networks smarter and more efficient.

 Posted In